Cotton pickers' strike of 1891: The strike

 Workers for planter Colonel H.P.
 Rodgers struck on September 20, demanding higher wages, and began traveling through the county looking for support.
 These workers were from Memphis, led by a Ben Patterson.
 Among other workers in the county they found no support.
 A brawl between striking and non-striking workers killed two on September 25.
 On the 28th the strikers killed a notorious plantation manager named Miller and burned a cotton gin.

 A posse, with some black members, was organized under Sheriff Derrick of Marianna to track down the remaining strikers and Patterson, partly on the grounds that Miller the plantation manager had been deputized.
 On September 29 the search led north to an island near Horseshoe Lake in Crittenden County.
 The strikers had been trying to work north, back to President's Island and then to Memphis.
 In an open battle the posse killed two strikers and captured nine.
 At more or less the same time, Patterson alone escaped to the steamboat James Lee and admitted his story, but was extracted from the boat, taken ashore, and shot.
-The nine prisoners under guard by the sheriff's men were intercepted on the road by a masked lynching party, greatly outnumbering them, that took the prisoners and hung them one by one.
+The nine prisoners under guard by the sheriff's men were intercepted on the road by a masked lynching party, greatly outnumbering them, that took the prisoners and hanged them one by one.

 The Arkansas Gazette ran coverage under the title "Lee County Trouble Settled with Rope".
 The incident directly led to the collapse of the Colored Farmers' Alliance.